commschamp/comms_protocols_cpp_src/text/library/interface.md

 - type used to store and report the message ID.
 - type of the read/write iterators
 - endian used in data serialisation.
-- type of the message handling class, that is used in `dispatch()` functionality.
+- type of the message handling class, which is used in `dispatch()` functionality.

 The best way to support such variety of requirements is to use the [variadic templates](http://en.cppreference.com/w/cpp/language/parameter_pack)